furiadesignerone/IIITD-TimeTable-on-GoogleCalendar/README.md

 For more detailed instructions, click the link provided on the landing page or visit [Detailed Instructions](#).

+#  Timetable JSON Format

+- **Course Name (e.g., "DBMS (Sec A)"):**
+  - Each course has a unique identifier which corresponds to the subject name and section (if valid).

+- **Attributes:**
+  - **name:** Name of the lecture or course.
+  - **description:** Instructor or lecturer's name.
+  - **start_time:** List of start times for the lecture in the format "DD/MM/YYYY[HH:MM]".
+Keep the times as dates from maybe first week or current week.
+  - **location:** Classroom or location of the lecture.
+  - **duration_hours:** Duration of the lecture in hours.
+  - **duration_minutes:** Duration of the lecture in minutes.

+- **Adding More Courses:**
+  - Simply add more entries for each course following the same structure.

+- **Updating:**
+  - Timetable updates can be done manually by modifying the existing JSON file with new details.
+  - Consider creating a PDF to JSON converter tool for more automated updates.

 ## Important Notes

 - Ensure that the `tt_till_date` variable is set to a future date.